web-advanced-fall-2016/todolist-in-class-chiehping-dana/README.md

 We consulted our teacher's API example for help with GET and POST requests on the server side:
 [Student API Example Endpoints](https://github.com/web-advanced-fall-2016/students-api-endpoints)

-We also consulted several Stack Exchange articles on how to splice items from a list in the correct way:
+We also consulted several Stack Exchange articles on how to splice items from a list in the correct way and write to a JSON file.

 + [Remove Item from Array by Value](http://stackoverflow.com/questions/3954438/remove-item-from-array-by-value)